 After an assessment is returned, students should wait 24 hours to digest feedback before contacting their evaluator; to ensure a timely response, reach out within seven days.

 Any grade appeals on term work must be initiated with the instructor within 3 weeks of the grade being posted.
 See the University Policy on Undergraduate Student Appeals for more information.
-The table on the next page outlines University-wide grade descriptors.
+The table below outlines University-wide grade descriptors.